hehardenbergh/larix/README.md

 <param ve-video
        vid="M0-Es_VVohs" >

 [4] Humanity’s fascination with trees has been expressed in so many ways across time, from cosmology, to botany, and landscape design.
 Historical representations depict the tree as both a life form and a specimen through indigenous rituals, Traditional Ecological Knowledge, and western scientific botanical taxonomies.
 This story considers how indigenous stories about larch trees connect people to place.
-The larch trees carry many histories and beckon a curiosity for how a palimpsest of narratives can coexist for a future of landscape and plant knowledge, and the role indigenous knowledge can have in understanding living systems.
+The larch trees carry many histories and beckon a curiosity for how such a palimpsest can coexist to bolster future landscape stewardship and plant knowledge, and the role indigenous knowledge can have in understanding living systems.
 <param ve-entity title="Traditional Ecological Knowledge" eid="Q7832334">
 <param ve-image
        label="Distribution Map of Larix Species"